 We covered editing of multiple text annotation styles in a previous article.
 In this issue, we will be showing you how to edit the properties of other types of annotations and how mixing types affects the options available.

 You can edit the styles of a non-text annotation (often called a markup) just like the styles of a text annotation, for example by selecting it, and pressing F3.
 See Editing Style Properties in Text Annotations for more options to select and edit style properties.

-Each type of annotation or markup will have a different set of style options that can be changed.
-For example, the marker tool options are the color, the line width and pressure sensitivity for pen tablet entry.
+Each type of annotation or markup will have a different set of style properties that can be changed.

-You can select and edit several markup annotations simultaneously in the same ways as we discussed in the issue concerning editing text annotation styles.
+You can select and edit several markup annotations simultaneously in the same ways as we discussed in Editing Style Properties in Text Annotations.
 However, there are three important things to remember when selecting the markups for style editing:

 Most stamps are images and will not allow any style editing, so it is best not to include them in the selection.
-However, there are three exceptions:
+However, there are some exceptions:

 I have two bonus tips for you today.
 One is about using pressure sensitivity and the other concerns drawing lines at specific angles.

-If you have a pen tablet that allows pressure sensitivity, PDF Annotator 4 can recognize it.
-If you have the pressure sensitivity icon off for the pen or marker, editing the style will allow you to restore the sensitivity for the selected markups.
-PDF Annotator 4 remembers how you drew the lines.
+If you have a pen tablet that allows pressure sensitivity, PDF Annotator can recognize it.
+If you had the pressure sensitivity icon off for the pen or marker, editing the style will allow you to restore the sensitivity for the selected markups.
+PDF Annotator remembers how you drew the lines.

 There is an easy way to make sure your lines and arrows are lined up perfectly horizontal, vertical or at a 45° angle.
-Turn on this feature by activating the option icon that looks like a carpenter’s square.
+Turn on this feature by activating the Snap line to 45° angles option.
 This will force the line or arrow to draw along the correct angle.
 You can even enforce this behaviour temporarily by keeping the Shift key pressed while drawing.